algosup/2024-2025-project-5-bubble-intermarche-team-3/Testplan/Testplan.md

 ### Objectives

-The testing process is to make sure the app is outlined clearly according to the client's requirements.
+The testing process i to make sure the app is outlined clearly according to the client's requirements.
 Making sure unnecessary information is removed, only relevant and important functionalities are applied.